Gabry993/pointing-user-interface-hri/README.md

 Start the interaction by pressing the metawear button as explained [before](#interaction).

 ## Scenario 4 - Selecting Packages On a Conveyor Belt
 In scenario 4 users, once localized, can select packages moving along a conveyor belt.
 Here, LED strips provide feedback only for the position and the selection of packages, not their nature/color.
-In fact, they are represented on the strips as blu.
-This happens because the system can track only the positionof the moving box, but does not know whether they are defected (i.e. red packages).
+In fact, they are all represented on the strips as blue.
+This happens because the system can track only the position of the moving boxes, but does not know whether they are defected (i.e. red packages).
 User/Bill's task is to select all the red packages so that they can be dispatched in the first bay, while all unselected packages are diverted towards the 3rd one.

 Again, to select a package, the pointing cursor must overlay it for 0.5s.

 Selected packages are marked by two white dots flanking them.

-In this case, the pointing cursor is yellow (i.e. is not mapped to a colormap by default)
+In this scenario, the pointing cursor is yellow (i.e. is not mapped to a colormap by default)

 ### Simulation
-[Launch CoppeliaSim container](#starting-the-simulation).
+[Launch CoppeliaSim container](#starting-the-simulation) if it is not running already.
 The scene to open from the menu can be found at `/ros_ws/src/oneswarm-hri-scenes/tutorial_scenario_4.ttt` within the docker container.

 Then, launch the relevant docker compose:
 ```